 One of Japan's most intensely spiritual places, Oku-no-in is a memorial hall to Kōbō Daishi deep surrounded by a vast, forested Buddhist cemetery.
 The tall cedars and thousands of peaked stone stupas along the cobblestoned path can be utterly enchanting, especially in swirling mist.

-The Oku-no-in is a memorial hall/temple complex surrounded by a vast Buddhist cemetery.
-Any Buddhist worth their salt in Japan has had their remains, or just a lock or two of hair, interred here just to ensure pole position when the Buddha of the Future (Miroku Buddha) comes to earth.
+Any Japanese Buddhist who's anybody has had their remains, or at least a lock of hair, interred here to ensure pole position when the Buddha of the Future (Miroku Buddha) comes to earth.